TomLucasakaTGeek/Argo_GitOps/Doc.md

-#Documentation of Codebase
+<h1>Documentation of Codebase</h1>
-<h2><u>Project Topic:-<u> Dockerizing a simple web application, deploy it to a Kubernetes cluster using Argo CD, and manage its release process with Argo Rollouts.<h2>
+<h2>Project Topic:- Dockerizing a simple web application, deploy it to a Kubernetes cluster using Argo CD, and manage its release process with Argo Rollouts.<h2>